quasar-team/quasar/LogIt/docs/index.markdown

 ```cpp
 const Log::LogComponentHandle myHandle = Log::registerLoggingComponent("myComponentName", Log::INF);
 ```
+Note: new logging components can be registered, but never deleted - this detail helps keep the cost of thread-safety for LogIt to reasonable levels.
 Once a user-defined component has been registered with LogIt there are 2 ways to log with it
 1. **By handle:** Log using the unique handle returned from _registerLoggingComponent_

 _example: logging with a component using its handle_